aptos-foundation/AIPs/aips/aip-46.md

 ### Implementation Details

-- The changes to the `ristretto255` module continue to rely on th [`dalek-cryptography/curve25519`](https://github.com/dalek-cryptography/curve25519-dalek) crate.
+- The changes to the `ristretto255` module continue to rely on the [`dalek-cryptography/curve25519`](https://github.com/dalek-cryptography/curve25519-dalek) crate.

-- The Bulletproofs module is implemented using the [`zkcrypto/bulletproofs`](https://github.com/zkcrypto/bulletproofs) for of the [`dalek-cryptography/bulletproofs`](https://github.com/dalek-cryptography/bulletproofs) crate.
+- The Bulletproofs module is implemented using the [`zkcrypto/bulletproofs`](https://github.com/zkcrypto/bulletproofs) fork of the [`dalek-cryptography/bulletproofs`](https://github.com/dalek-cryptography/bulletproofs) crate.
 (Unfortunately, the `dalek-cryptography/bulletproofs` crate relies on a much older version of the `curve25519-dalek` library and could not be used.)
   - The Bulletproof ZK range proof verification is implemented as a **Move native function**

 - The ElGamal encryption and Pedersen commitment modules are implemented directly in Move, **without native functions**, over the `ristretto255` Move module, showcasing its power.